-Solastalgia: Book Art and the Climate Crisis, curated by Director of Exhibitions & Artist Programs Torey Erin, features expansive and experimental works by twelve local, national, and international artists addressing the paradoxical nature of grief, despair, beauty, elegy, regeneration, and loss that we are facing as we confront one of the most defining issue of our time.
+Solastalgia: Book Art and the Climate Crisis, curated by Director of Exhibitions & Artist Programs Torey Erin, features expansive and experimental works by twenty local, national, and international artists addressing the paradoxical nature of grief, despair, beauty, elegy, regeneration, and loss that we are facing as we confront one of the most defining issues of our time.

 This exhibition is produced in partnership with EXTRACTION: Art on the Edge of the Abyss.
 De-centered, nonhierarchical, and self-organizing, EXTRACTION includes projects by hundreds of artists and cultural institutions in multiple locations throughout the U.S. and abroad during the summer of 2021.
 Through simultaneous and overlapping exhibitions, installations, performances, land art, publications, and cross-media events, EXTRACTION addresses a single theme: the suicidal consumption of the planet’s natural resources.